 - Crust considerations - see below for some techniques to achieve different types of crust.

-For a soft, light crust, use the bowl of water on the floor of the oven as your means of getting steam going in the oven.
+For a soft, light crust, use the bowl of water as your means of getting steam going in the oven.
 You actually want a higher temperature in the oven and a shorter baking time.
 About ten degrees hotter will do the trick, coupled with about ten minutes less in the oven.

 If you want a thin, crisp crust, heat the oven to approximately 30 degrees celsius above the desired temperature, and let it sit there for at least fifteen minutes, so as to stabilise and get the walls hot.
 Then, just before you load the oven, spray the side walls with a mist spray gun.
 This will cause there to be a fair bit of steam in the oven.
 Quickly load with bread, and close the door.
 Reduce immediately to the desired temperature, and bake as normal.